University Policies

 The institutional official responsible for assessing Allegation(s) of Research Misconduct and determining when such Allegation(s) warrant inquiries and for overseeing inquiries and Investigations.
 The Senior Director of Research Integrity, or the Senior Director’s designee, serves as the RIO, and is appointed by the Vice President for Research.

-Any adverse action taken against an individual in response to a Good Faith Allegation of Research Misconduct, or Good Faith cooperation with Research Misconduct proceedings of the University.
+Any adverse action taken against anyone engaged in a Research Misconduct Proceeding by an institution or one of its members in response to: (a) a Good Faith Allegation of Research Misconduct or (b) Good Faith cooperation with a Research Misconduct Proceeding.

 Any person whom the RIO has engaged on behalf of the Inquiry and/or Investigation Committee to provide expertise, Evidence, or testimony related to a potential Research Misconduct.
 The Complainant and/or Respondent may identify potential Witnesses to the RIO and request that they be interviewed by the relevant committee.